Address: Sheen Pottery, 263 Upper Richmond Road West, SW14 8QS

 10am - 4pm.

-This two day porcelain workshop offers a focused and rewarding introduction to throwing and refining elegant mugs on the potter’s wheel.
-Porcelain is a uniquely beautiful and demanding material—renowned for its smoothness, translucency, and refined finish—and this course is designed to help you build confidence and sensitivity in working with it.
+This two-day porcelain workshop offers a focused and rewarding introduction to throwing and refining elegant mugs and other wheel-thrown forms.
+Porcelain is a uniquely beautiful and demanding material—renowned for its smoothness, translucency, and refined finish—and this course is designed to help you build confidence, sensitivity, and control when working with it.

-With a strong emphasis on repetition and refinement, the workshop encourages you to recreate forms—an approach that is both challenging and deeply satisfying, and key to developing consistency and control with porcelain.
+With a strong emphasis on repetition and refinement, the workshop encourages you to revisit and recreate forms—an approach that is both challenging and deeply satisfying, and essential for developing consistency and confidence with porcelain.

-While the course is ideal for improvers and intermediate makers looking to expand their skills, adventurous beginners are very welcome to experience the unique qualities of porcelain for the first time.
+While the course is particularly suited to improvers and intermediate makers looking to expand their skills, adventurous beginners are warmly welcome to experience the unique qualities of porcelain for the first time.

 Day 1

-After studying a selection of reference pieces, we’ll focus on throwing porcelain mug forms.
-You’ll experiment with shape, scale, and clay weight, aiming to create at least two mugs with closely matched forms, ready for refining.
+After studying a selection of reference pieces, we’ll focus on throwing porcelain forms on the wheel.
+You’ll experiment with shape, scale, and clay weight, aiming to create at least two closely matched mugs alongside additional forms for refinement on the second day.

 Day 2

 We’ll return to your leather-hard pieces to refine and finish them through turning.
 You’ll then learn how to attach handles, exploring both traditional pulled techniques and more contemporary variations.
-If time allows, we’ll also touch on decorative approaches such as slip application, texture, inlay, and carving—enhancing the delicate surface quality that porcelain lends itself to.
+If time allows, we’ll also introduce decorative approaches such as slip application, texture, inlay, and carving, taking advantage of the delicate and responsive surface qualities that make porcelain such a rewarding material to work with.

 Additional class information …